mytsdrm/boringboard/README.md

 # BoringBoard

-BoringBoard is of Focalboard for my own project management workflow.
+BoringBoard is fork of Focalboard for my own project management workflow.

 ## How to start